top of page

 Optimizing the chat experience from the very first step.

 Welcome to the new standard of eCommerce!
-We (Aldo Group) have partnered with Klarna to bring the shopping experience online for all consumers.
-With the Hero integration, shoppers will now be able to directly connect with store associates by initiating a conversation in the chat menu.
+Aldo Group has partnered with Klarna to bring the window shopping experience online for all consumers.
+With the Hero integration, online shoppers will now be able to directly connect with store associates to ask about styling inquiries and get fashion advice in real-time.
 To properly introduce the new integration, a revamp of the chat menu was heavily needed for all three brands under Aldo Group: Aldo, Call It Spring, and Globo.
 Initially, a revamp took place in early 2022 to welcome the Hero integration.
-Unfortunately, a redesign was requested again due to complications resulting in unwanted user behavior.
+Unfortunately, a redesign was requested again due to complications resulting in unwanted user behaviour.

 Interested in what the challenges were?
 Keep scrolling 😊

 The revamp of the chat menu for Aldo, Call It Spring, and Globo had undergone two separate deployments due to navigational issues caused by the design.
 The purpose of the first redesign was to create a grand introduction for the Hero integration in addition to making a more seamless chat experience.
 A second redesign was needed due to unpredicted user behavior, where shoppers would knowingly select the option to speak with a store associate even though the request pertains more to customer service.
 Here is a quick recap of the challenges for both redesigns.

 The first redesign focused on revitalizing the look of the chat menu in addition to implementing the Hero integration.
 It originally surfaced as a full-page overlay with two simple CTAs and lots of white space.
 The first decision was to swap the overlay for a bottom drawer.
 This allows the animation to seem less intrusive to the shopping experience while supporting a more modernized design.
 Visual icons were also introduced to differentiate between the CTAs and add to the personalization of the site.